vincentbernat/pragmatic-debian-packages/README.md

 systemd service unit and an upstart job.
 It doesn't come with a `/etc/default/etcd` that would have been handy to have for more customizations.
 It will make the daemon run as `_etcd`.

+### riemann

+This package ships riemann.
+The build dependencies are incomplete since it is unlikely you'll find lein already packaged.
+We could fetch and execute it in `debian/rules`, but we assume that something else is doing that for us.
+It comes with an upstart and systemd job.
+It will run as `_riemann`.
+The package makes use of an uberjar to bundle all dependencies.